Parecido/RDKit-SMARTS/README.md

 #### Input structure

 The input file should contain the "reaction_smarts" and "reactants" keys, which correspond to the SMARTS reaction and SMILES molecular code, respectively.
-Both keys are of type string.
+The "reaction_smarts" key must be of string type.
+The "reactants" may be string or list of strings.
 ```
 {
     'reaction_smarts': '[c:8]-[c:6]>>[c:8][I:55].[B:99][c:6]',